PeterScott/jitsearch/README.md

 ## Faster!
 It can be faster!

 I thought of a trick: compare more than one byte at a time!
 How about, say, *four* bytes at a time?
 If the needle is more than four bytes long, then there's definitely potential for this.
-Now, you may be saying to yourself, "unaligned reads are slow."
+Now, you may be saying to yourself, "What?
+Unaligned reads are slow!"
 On Intel's processors, that stopped being true around the Nehalem microarchitecture.
 So, let's emit code to search four bytes at a time until we're out of four-byte pieces of the needle, and then use byte-at-a-time search for the rest:

 ```c
 void emitSearchCodeForNeedleWordAtATime(char *needle, int needleLen) {